 So you finally started that business, now what?
 Well now you need to get some business.
 A good way to get business is to market via email.
 Why you ask?
 What’s the number one thing people check every minute other than social media?
 Email!
 People collect emails and never realize that email is one of the best ways to market your services.
-There are a few email marketing companies out there like Mailchimp and Constant Contact, but which one is the best for what you need.
+There are a few email marketing companies out there like Mailchimp and Constant Contact, some people wonder should i use mailchimp or constant contact? the real question is which one is the best for what you need.
 Let’s compare Constant Constant with Mailchimp.

 What is Constant Contact?

 Constant Contact is a web-based email marketing company that allows you to transfer your email contacts with speed and design professional email marketing.
 Constant Contact can see how many people open each email campaigns, and which campaigns are most successful.
 This is allows the company to see what marketing in the future can be targeted.
 Read out full constant contact review here.